dmtAtUMass/umass-cs220/README.md

 Run `npm run lint` to test linting.
 You may as well run `npm run lint:fix` to initialize auto linting (although this may not work for TS typing.

+### Double Credit Project

+Project 07 about API and fetching is somewhere else.
+[Here](https://github.com/UMassProjects/umass-cs220-07).
+It was a group work.